Ranitidine: Preparations

 Preparations of ranitidine products include oral tablets (75, 150, and 300 mg), effervescent tablets, and syrups, and injectable solutions; with doses of specific ranitidine product preparations are available over-the-counter (OTC) in various countries.
-In the United Kingdom, only the lowest-strength, 75-mg tablet is available to purchase without a prescription.
-In Australia, packs containing seven or 14 doses of the 150-mg tablet are available in supermarkets, small packs of 150-mg and 300-mg tablets are schedule 2 pharmacy medicines.
-Larger doses and pack sizes require a prescription.
-In the United States, 75- and 150-mg tablets are available OTC.
-Since 2017, Zantac is marketed in the U.S. by Sanofi.
-In India, it is sold under the brand name Rantac OD.
+In the United Kingdom, only the lowest-strength, 75-mg tablet was available to purchase without a prescription.
+In Australia, packs containing seven or 14 doses of the 150-mg tablet were available in supermarkets, small packs of 150-mg and 300-mg tablets were schedule 2 pharmacy medicines.
+Larger doses and pack sizes required a prescription.
+In the United States, 75- and 150-mg tablets were available OTC.
+In India, it is sold under multiple brand names.